-Out on the Southern California coast where I live, our hottest months are September and October, when Santa Ana winds blow in from the high desert and bring us sweltering Indian summers (as well as notorious California wildfires).
+In Central Oregon (where I live now), our hottest period is mid-July to mid-August when daytime highs can get up to 90°F and nighttime lows are around 45°F. But in Southern California (where I first solarized my garden), the hottest months are September and October, when strong Santa Ana winds blow in from the high desert and usher in sweltering Indian summers (as well as notorious wildfires).

 Soil solarization is less effective in the spring, even if your garden is bathed in sunshine all day.
 The mild weather does little to control soilborne diseases, so it’s not worth the effort to try early in the year before you start your planting.

-For best results, determine the hottest four- to six-week window in your climate and plan to solarize your soil in that time.
+So for best results, determine the hottest four- to six-week window in your climate, for your garden, and plan to solarize your soil in that time.